Dime Cómo Quieres

-"Dime Cómo Quieres" (English: "Tell Me How You Want (It)") is a song by Regional Mexican artists Christian Nodal and Ángela Aguilar, released on November 13, 2020.
-Written by Nodal and Edgar Barrera, it reached number one on the Monitor Latino Top 20 General Mexican Songs chart and number eight on the Billboard Top Latin Songs chart in the United States.
+"Dime Cómo Quieres" (English: "Tell Me How You Want (It)") is a song by regional Mexican artists Christian Nodal and Ángela Aguilar, released on November 13, 2020.
+Written by Nodal and Édgar Barrera, it reached number one on the Monitor Latino Top 20 General Mexican Songs chart and number eight on the Billboard Top Latin Songs chart in the United States.

 Background

 Nodal said in an interview with Billboard magazine that he reached out to Aguilar in 2019 with song and she responded a few months later with her vocals on it.
 The song's release and music video were delayed due to the COVID-19 pandemic.

 Music video

 The music video was shot three months before the songs release.
 Nodal and Aguilar are seen together in the video, although they recorded their parts separately using a green screen.

 Chart performance

 In Mexico, "Dime Cómo Quieres" debuted at number nine on the Mexico Top 20 General chart, eventually rising to number one.
 In the United States, the single entered Billboards Hot Latin Songs at number nine; the following week, it rose to its number eight peak.
 The song also peaked at number one on Billboards Regional Mexican Songs.
 It entered the Billboards Bubbling Under Hot 100 chart on the week ending December 5, 2020, debuting at number 22.
 It was Nodal's third appearance on the chart and Aguilar's first.